yyxxryrx/image_to_console/README.md

 cd image_to_console

 # Build basic version (without video support)
+# No FFmpeg required for this version
 cargo build --release

 # Build version with video support
+# FFmpeg libraries required for this version
 cargo build --release --features video
 ```

 The compiled binary will be located at `target/release/image_to_console`.

+If you want to build with video support, you need to install FFmpeg libraries first:
+- Ubuntu/Debian: `sudo apt-get install libavcodec-dev libavformat-dev libavutil-dev libavfilter-dev libavdevice-dev`
+- macOS: `brew install ffmpeg`
+- Windows: Install FFmpeg and ensure DLL files are in your PATH

 ## Usage